king-ben/winterschool/tutorial1.md

 ### Resuming the analysis

 One possibility is just to run the analysis longer.
 To do this, go back to the BEAST2 app and load the same xml file.
-In the drop down menu immdiately underneath change from *default: only write new log files* to *resume: appends log to existing files (if any)*.
+In the drop down menu directly underneath, change *default: only write new log files* to *resume: appends log to existing files (if any)*.
 The click run.
 This option continues the analysis from where it stopped, which is possible because all the details of the last point of the MCMC were stored in the *state file*

 ### Changing operator settings